 Websites were once created using HTML and custom coding.
 Unless you are a coder, these sites are exceedingly challenging to maintain and modify.
 Most contemporary websites are created using a content management system like WordPress.
-Because of how simple it is for non-developers to edit the content and add new posts to these sites, they are significantly easier to run.
+Because non-developers are significantly easier to run because of how simple it is for them to edit the content and add new posts to these sites.
 Many companies start with website builders like Squarespace, Wix, or GoDaddy.

 Although those platforms make an excellent initial starting point for a new company, you’ll eventually discover many restrictions on developing the functionality and aesthetic.
 If you built your current website with one of these tools, consider moving it to a content management system like WordPress.
 Ultimately, it will be much easier to use, but you’ll typically need to redesign the entire site when you switch platforms.

 What types of website updates should I be doing?

 Updates to a website don’t have to be difficult, but they are essential to its success.
 Not only do website updates work well with search engines, but they also give your visitors a reason to return for more.

 You can update your website by doing something as simple as adding a new WordPress blog system, writing regular blog posts, or changing your website’s content to reflect any changes or updates pertinent to your company.
 Writing fresh content about your products, services, or news implies to search engines (and your clients) that you are an authority in your industry with a wealth of pertinent knowledge to give.